 Node Preview Add-On Review

 What do I think of the Node Preview add-on for Blender?

 The add-on is simple and it works consistently.
 It’s flexible so we can turn on and off previews for different nodes.
 It really provides a function I wish Blender had by default.

-If you work a lot with procedural nodes, you would find this add-on very helpful.
-Check it out on Blender Market if if interested and….
+If you use procedural nodes regularly, you will find this add-on very helpful.
+Check it out on Blender Market if interested and….
 Stay Creative!

 Get Brandon’s Newsletter

 By submitting, you agree to receive periodic e-mails from me.
 You can unsubscribe at any time.